'AI washing': firms are scrambling to rebrand themselves as tech-focused

 The AI washing bubble won't pop quietly.
 As regulatory frameworks tighten and institutional investors become more sophisticated in evaluating genuine AI capabilities — looking at training data, model architecture, and measurable outcomes rather than marketing language — companies will face harder scrutiny.
 Analysts at Gartner have predicted a period they call the "trough of disillusionment" for AI hype, where overclaimed results meet underdelivered reality.
 The businesses that survive and thrive will be those that invested in actual AI infrastructure rather than a rebrand.
 For everyone else, the reckoning is coming — and it will likely arrive faster than most corporate communications teams are prepared for.
 The question isn't whether AI washing will be exposed, but how many firms will be caught in the tide when it turns.

-Why is "'AI washing': firms are scrambling to rebrand themselves as tech-focused" trending right now?
+Why is 'AI washing': firms are scrambling to rebrand themselves as tech-focused trending right now?

-How long will "'AI washing': firms are scrambling to rebrand themselves as tech-focused" stay trending?
+How long will 'AI washing': firms are scrambling to rebrand themselves as tech-focused stay trending?

 💬

-Get instant answers about this trend powered by NaviFeed AI
+Instant answers powered by NaviFeed AI

 Hi!
 I know everything about "'AI washing': firms are scrambling to rebrand themselves as tech-focused".
 Ask me anything — why it's trending, what it means, what happens next.